2021/04/18

 very easily change lazy sequence code into concurrent code.

-ordinary list, but when you walk down its cdr
+ordinary list, but when you walk down its cdr, the generator

 of concurrency.